The cutest matching sets on Amazon, according to influencers | CNN Underscored

 This knit set is a perfect example of how versatile two coordinating pieces can be.
 Together, it’s an adorable knit dress.
 Separately, you have a flattering everyday sweater and a bodycon skirt that can be paired with any type of top.

-“I’m obsessed with this color,” shares Greivy.
+“I’m obsessed with this color,” says Greivy.
 “It’s so soothing and feminine, the material is soft and comfortable but doesn’t look or feel careless.”
-She recommends layering this set with a trench coat and cute sneakers -- so you can stay comfortable while still looking chic.
+She recommends layering this set with a trench coat and cute sneakers, so you can stay comfortable while still looking chic.

 The Chanel-inspired tweed set is perfect for achieving that classically elegant look without spending a whole lot.